ART IN THE OLYMPIC HOUR

 © ANTE GLIBOTA SEPTEMBER 2007

-*Historian of Art and Architecture, Titular Member of the European Academy of Sciences, Arts and Humanitie
+*Historian of Art and Architecture, Titular Member of the European Academy of Sciences, Arts and Humanities

 Translated in English by Ann Cremin